kor3yy/kulture-blog/src/content/blog/jenna-mccallum-nothing-to-hide.md

 ---
 title: "Nothing to Hide: Jenna McCallum on Music, Authenticity, and Finding Purpose"
 pubDate: 2026-09-18
-description: "At 21, Australian vocalist Jenna McCallum is building a philosophy of music rooted in safety, authenticity, and human connection — before she's even released her first record."
+description: "Jenna McCallum explores the intersection of music, vulnerability, human connection, and purpose, building an artistic identity rooted in authenticity rather than fame."
 thumbnail: "/images/sil.jpeg"
 ---